visserle/AnkiOps/README.md

 ### Which characters or symbols cannot be used?

-Since cards are separated by horizontal lines (`---`), they cannot be used within the content fields of your cards.
+Since notes are separated by horizontal lines (`---`), they cannot be used within the content fields of your notes.
 This includes all special Markdown characters that render these lines (`***`, `___`), and `<hr>`.

 ### How does it work?

-On first import, DeckOps assigns IDs from Anki to each deck/note/card for tracking.
-They are represented by a single-line HTML tag (e.g., `<!-- card_id: 1770487991522 -->`) above a card in the Markdown.
+On first import, DeckOps assigns IDs from Anki to each deck and note for tracking.
+They are represented by a single-line HTML tag (e.g., `<!-- note_id: 1770487991522 -->`) above a note in the Markdown.
 With the IDs in place, we can track what is new, changed, moved between decks, or deleted, and DeckOps will sync accordingly.
 Content is automatically converted between Anki's HTML format and Markdown during sync operations.
 Note that one DeckOps folder represents an entire Anki profile.

-### Why do some cards have a `card_id` and others a `note_id`?

-`DeckOpsQA` cards have a `card_id`, while `DeckOpsCloze` cards have a `note_id` HTML tag.
-This is because cloze notes can generate multiple cards.
-If you want to transform a Cloze note into a QA card in Markdown, make sure to change the prefix from `T:` to `Q:` & `A:` and delete the old `note_id`.
-DeckOps will assign a new `card_id` in the next import.

 ### What is the recommended workflow?